dirtbags/pcapdb/docker/docs/docker_install_setup.md

 You can confirm that your docker image is running with the ```docker ps``` command.

+## Connect to Docker container with interactive terminal

+    docker exec -it pcapdb bash

 ## Initial user setup
 You will have to have a mail server set up in order to create the initial system user.